pingcap/docs-cn/system-variables.md

 - Type: Boolean
 - Default value: `OFF`
 - This variable controls whether to enable concurrency for the `Apply` operator.
 The number of concurrencies is controlled by the `tidb_executor_concurrency` variable.
 The `Apply` operator processes correlated subqueries and has no concurrency by default, so the execution speed is slow.
 Setting this variable value to `1` can increase concurrency and speed up execution.
 Currently, concurrency for `Apply` is disabled by default.

+### tidb_enable_pipelined_window_function

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `ON`
+- This variables specifies whether to use the pipeline execution algorithm for window functions.

 ### tidb_enable_prepared_plan_cache <span class="version-mark">New in v6.1.0</span>